kakitone/finishingTool/README.md

 	python finisherSC.py destinedFolder mummerPath

+If you are running on server computer and would like to use multiple threads, then the following commands can generate 20 threads to run FinisherSC.

+	python finisherSC.py -par 20 destinedFolder mummerPath

 ## Input and output files ##

 Note that it is assumed that you have "contigs.fasta" , "raw_reads.fasta" in the destinedFolder and mummerPath is your path to Mummer.
 Therefore, please rename the files in the destinedFolder if needed.
 For "finisherSC.py", the key output file is **improved3.fasta** in destinedFolder.